PuNk343/Black-Hole-visualization-using-CPP/README.md

 should work with nessesary dependencies installed, however I have only run it on windows with my GPU so am not sure!

 LMK if you would like an in-depth explanation of how the code works aswell :)

+Please note that this is an imported/inspired project from Kavan010's black_hole project.